Ignite the Dream: A Nighttime Spectacular of Magic and Light

 Ignite the Dream: A Nighttime Spectacular of Magic and Light was a nighttime spectacular at Shanghai Disneyland Park in the Shanghai Disney Resort.
-Ignite the Dream unfolds on the park's castle, Enchanted Storybook Castle, similar to other hybrid-nighttime castle shows found at other Disney parks, including: Disney Illuminations at Disneyland Paris for the 25th Anniversary edition.
+Ignite the Dream unfolds in the park's castle, Enchanted Storybook Castle, similar to other hybrid-nighttime castle shows found at other Disney parks, including: Disney Illuminations at Disneyland Paris for the 25th Anniversary edition.
 The show features fireworks, water fountains, fire, lasers, projection mapping, and searchlights.
-The show’s story is centered on Mickey Mouse flying through the evening sky after discovering a magical spark that ignites his imagination.
+The show's story is centered on Mickey Mouse flying through the evening sky after discovering a magical spark that ignites his imagination.